St Laurence Pountney: History

 The church had a tower with a tall wooden spire, covered in lead.
 A programme of improvements was undertaken at the cost of the parish in 1631–2, in the course of which the spire was releaded, a set of five new bells was hung in a new frame, and the floors were raised and levelled.
 There was a churchyard to the south, with a substantial retaining wall.

+In the Late Middle Ages, Candlewick street was a concentration of foreign weavers of woolen cloth from the Low Countries, invited by King Edward III in the 1330s to establish their craft in London, and had grown into a considerable community by the 1360s.
+Expatriate weavers from Flanders were allocated the churchyard of St. Laurence Pulteney for meetings and deliberations of their community.
+The weavers of Brabant were allocated the nearby churchyard of St. Mary Somerset.

 Destruction

 St Laurence's was destroyed in the Great Fire of London of 1666.
 An eyewitness told the Government inquiry into the fire that he "saw the Fire break out from the inside of Lawrence Pountney Steeple, when there was no fire near it", implying the possibility of arson.
 The church was not rebuilt.
 Instead the parish was united to that of St Mary Abchurch.
 The old churchyard, which lay to the south side of the church continued to be used for burials; in the 1850s it was converted into the garden of a neighbouring house, then occupied by the architect Edward I'Anson.
 This 17th-century building, which still exists, is now numbered as 7a Laurence Pountney Hill.
 The site of the church itself, which became known as the "Church Ground", was used as an additional burial ground following the Great Fire, and is now also a privately owned garden.